-Algorithm 3 Slow Tree Coloring
+Algorithm 1.14 Slow Tree Coloring

+'''

+1: Color the root 0, root sends 0 to its children

+'''

-- 1: Color the root 0, root sends 0 to its children - 2: Each node v concurrently executes the following code: - 3: if node v receives a message c_p (from parent) then - 4: node v chooses color $c_v = 1 c_p$ - 5: node v sends c_v to its children (all neighbors except parent) - 6: end if
+- 2: Each node v concurrently executes the following code: - 3: if node v receives a message $c_p$ (from parent) then - 4: node v chooses color $c_v = 1 c_p$ - 5: node v sends $c_v$ to its children (all neighbors except parent)

-Theorem 1.10.
-Algorithm 3 is correct.
+Theorem 1.15.
+Algorithm 1.14 is correct.
 If each node knows its parent and its children, the time complexity is the tree height which is bounded by the diameter of the tree.

 - How can we determine a root in a tree if it is not already given?
-We will figure that out later. - The time complexity of the algorithm is the height of the tree. - Nice trees, e.g., balanced binary trees, have logarithmic height, that is we have a logarithmic time complexity. - However, if the tree has a degenerated topology, the time complexity may again be up to n, the number of nodes.
+We will figure that out later. - The time complexity of the algorithm is the height of the tree. - Nice trees, e.g., balanced binary trees, have logarithmic height, that is we have a logarithmic time complexity. - However, if the tree has a degenerated topology, the time complexity may again be up to n, the number of nodes. - This algorithm is not very exciting.
+Can we do better than logarithmic?